jududdar/md_quests/erudnext/Galbasi_Weaver.md

-e.self:Say(string.format("%s, well met!
+>**Galbasi Weaver says:** Galbasi Weaver, well met!
 Perhaps you would care to peruse my wares.'
 Galbasi smiles gently and shows you a number of cloth pieces.
-'Or maybe you would care to learn of my hand-made [Woven Platinum] or [Steelweave] armors?", e.other:GetCleanName()));
+'Or maybe you would care to learn of my hand-made [Woven Platinum] or [Steelweave] armors?

 **You say:** `woven platinum`